CartoDB/carto.js/doc/API.md

 ### Core API functionallity

-In case you are not using Google Maps or Leaflet or you want to implement your own layer object cartodb provide a way to get the tiles url for a layer definition.
+In case you are not using Google Maps or Leaflet or you want to implement your own layer object CartoDB provides a way to get the tile URLs for a layer definition.

-If you want to use this functionallity you only need to load cartodb.core.js from our cdn, no css is needed:
+If you want to use this functionallity you only need to load cartodb.core.js from our CDN, no css is needed:

 <div class="margin20"></div>
 <div class="code_title">Core API functionallity</div>